jometzg/app-service/README.md

 Often when using a combination of app services it can be difficult to debug issues
 ![Two web apps](https://github.com/jometzg/app-service/blob/master/web-to-web.png)
-- is it a problem with the sender or the recipient?
+Is it a problem with the sender or the recipient?

 This article hopes to provide some pointers.